morse-simulator/morse/doc/morse/user/advanced_tutorials/hla_tutorial.rst

 .. warning::

-    As, for the moment, there is no dynamic creation of the robot, robot name should be carefully chosen to match instances from other federates.
+    Currently, there is no support for dynamic robot creation, so the robot name should be carefully chosen to match instances from other federates.